k0detrail/paragopher/README.md

 * Escape (`Esc`): Quit the game.

 ## Contributions
 Contributions are welcome!
-Whether it is reporting bugs, suggesting features, or submitting pull requests, your help is appreciated!
+Whether it is reporting bugs, suggesting features, or submitting pull requests, your help is appreciated.